What is OneAtlas?

 The best of very-high resolution optical imagery is now available

-We are proud to serve customers with our most advanced optical constellation of four identical 30cm resolution satellites with ultimate reactivity.
+We are proud to serve customers with our most advanced optical constellation of two identical 30cm resolution satellites with ultimate reactivity.

 With these state-of-the-art satellites, the imagery acquisition and delivery cycle is now optimised at every step.
 Take advantage of top-notch Earth observation imagery services for decades to come.